crispinprojects/talkcalendar/README.md

 * priority and is-yearly can be used
 * Sqlite3 database used to store events
 * built-in diphone speech synthesizer
-* alpha binary release with bash script installer for 64-bit GTK4 distributions using GTK4
+* binary release with bash script installer for 64-bit GTK4 distributions using GTK4

 ## Calendar Usage